Basis-Theory/docs/source/includes/elements/vanilla/_element_types.md

 ## Text Element

-The `TextElement` element features a regular text input for collecting any input data.
+The `"text"` element type features a regular text input for collecting any input data.